-5 great coastal destinations for a weekend break
+5 great coastal destinations by train

-Explore these Great British coastal delights.
+Explore these Great British coastal delights by train.

 Beach info: Alnmouth’s beach is its main event.
 Wide, golden and sandy, it’s perfect for a day building sand castles, walking the dog or going for a run in the sun.

 What to see: Aside from the beach, check out the Ferryman’s Hut, thought to be the smallest museum in the country.

 Where to stay: Pick from hotels, B&Bs and self-catering.

 Did you know Edinburgh has its own beach?
 Set off walking from Princes Street (or cycle, or jump on a bus) and within half an hour you’ll reach the beach resort of Portobello, one of Edinburgh’s best-kept secrets.
 Like many seaside resorts, Portobello (or Porty, as it’s also known) has an air of faded glamour - but in a good way.
 Quiet, charming and relaxing, the resort is all Georgian villas, teashops, ice-cream vans and amusement arcades.